moteutsch/MoteEmailTemplater/README.markdown

 ## TO-DO

-+ Have exceptions inherit from a catch-all (match as per ZF2 standards)
++ Have (all) exceptions inherit from a catch-all (match as per ZF2 standards)
 + (Separate) ZF2 module built upon this
-+ Another processor (markdown, smarty, etc.)
++ "@include FILE_NAME" support in JSON to have fields in separate files